hoppscotch/docs/content/en/quickstart/websocket.md

 <img src="/realtime/Websocket-dark.png"   class="dark-img" width="1280" height="640" alt=""/>
 <img src="/realtime/Websocket-light.png" class="light-img"  width="1280" height="640" alt=""/>

-Enter Your `Websocket URL` ,valid protocols and click on connect .
+Enter Your `Websocket URL`, valid protocols and click on connect .
 Once successfully connected you can send messages and see the realtime response on the log pane.

 ### Troubleshooting